Spice Diana

-Namukwaya Hajara Diana, professionally known as Spice Diana, is a Ugandan musician.
+Namukwaya Hajarah Diana (born 23 October 1996) professionally known as Spice Diana, is a Ugandan musician.

 Early life and education

 Spice Diana is the oldest of three children and was raised in Nakulabye, Kampala by her single mother, Beatrice Nantale.

-She joined Kibuli Demonstration School for primary education, St Peter's Senior Secondary and also attended Kampala citizens College where she got interest for singing and rapping but was discouraged her mother.Spice Diana graduated from Makerere University with a Bachelor of Industrial Arts, while taking up music and school.
+She joined Kibuli Demonstration School for primary education, St Peter's Senior Secondary and also attended Kampala citizens College where she got interest for singing and rapping but was discouraged by her mother.
+Spice Diana graduated from Makerere University with a Bachelor of Industrial Arts, while taking up music and school.

 Music career

-Spice Diana started her music career in 2014 with her hit single Onsanula that won her an award the following year.
-This was the first award she won and it was called Best Female Breakthrough Artist Award.
+Spice Diana started her music career in 2014 with her hit single "Onsanula" that won her an award the following year.
+She won Best Female Breakthrough Artist Award, which was her first award.

 Her first manager was Dr Fizol of Avie Records.
 She then signed to the record labels of Twinkle Star and Humble Management in 2016 before going solo.

 She has many hits including "Anti Kale", "I miss you" and "Buteke".
 In 2016, she decided to organize awards to recognize her team and named these awards the Team Spice Diana Awards.
 She performed at the award show with upcoming artists.